• Skip to primary navigation

 Storing Tips

 Fridge: You can store this Instant Pot Drunken noodles with chicken for upto 5 days in the fridge.
-Store the noodles in airtight moisture free container.
+Store the noodles in airtight container.

 Re-Heating Tips